rickytan/RTBlockCallChecker/README.md

     });
     // 3. pass the block to another instance, and it will call the block in the future someObj.completion = block; // ok
-    // 4. forget to call the block, raise a exception!
+    // 4. forget to call the block, raise an exception!
 }
 ```